The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Robert F. Kennedy, Jr.A screenshot of a video featuring Robert F. Kennedy, Jr. on Children's Health Defense's website.
 Credit: Children's Health Defense.

 Robert F. Kennedy Jr., a man practically synonymous with anti-vaccine views, in charge of public health decisions in Washington?
-Donald Trump’s campaign has taken to touting a role for the one-time presidential candidate with a famous name should Trump win, saying, as Trump put it, that Kennedy, could “run wild” with the agencies in charge of public health.
+Donald Trump’s campaign has taken to touting a role for the one-time presidential candidate with a famous name should Trump win, saying, as Trump put it, that Kennedy could “go wild” on the issues of health and medicine in his administration.

-It’s a scary thought to many health experts–vaccines, being one of public health’s primary tools in combatting infectious diseases.
+It’s a scary thought to many health experts–vaccines being one of public health’s primary tools in combatting infectious diseases.
 In the past 50 years, according to the World Health Organization (WHO), vaccines have saved 154 million lives.
-Kennedy has said that under Trump, he’ll be tasked with addressing what he calls an epidemic of chronic diseases like diabetes; his record suggests that he sees vaccines as a primary culprit.
+Kennedy has said that under a Trump administration, he would be tasked with addressing what he calls an epidemic of chronic diseases, and his record suggests that he sees vaccines as a primary culprit.
 “The vaccine industry and the cartel has done an extraordinary job of kind of disabling all of the institutions in a democratic society that are intended to protect little children from greedy corporations,” Kennedy said in a video on the website of his nonprofit Children’s Health Defense.
 “They have turned the regulatory agencies, FDA, HHS, and CDC into sock puppets.”

 Numerous studies have found vaccines approved by the US government to be safe.